cnerg/snippets/t_test/README.md

 → Calculate t-statistic with significance level of 0.01 (or 1 %)
 for each pair of data in `file1` and `file2` that are set to have discrepancy of 0.04.
 Skip any mismatching data points.
-Display the number of pairs that reject null hypothesis along with details of all rejected cases, and save a histogram of p-values in `fig_h.png`.
+Display the number of pairs that reject null hypothesis along with details of all rejected cases and relative standard error of each case, and save a histogram of p-values in `fig_h.png`.

 ### `test_twosample_ttest.py`